elarielcl/MinimalistBlockTrees/README.md

-bt->number_of_nodes(); // Returns the number of nodes in the BlockTree bt->number_of_leaves(); // Returns the number of leaves (LeafBlocks+BackBlocks) in the BlockTree bt->number_of_back_nodes(); // Returns the number of back nodes (BackBlocks) in the BlockTree int number_of_leaves = 0;
+bt->number_of_nodes(); // Returns the number of nodes in the BlockTree bt->number_of_leaves(); // Returns the number of leaves (LeafBlocks+BackBlocks) in the BlockTree bt->number_of_back_nodes(); // Returns the number of back nodes (BackBlocks) in the BlockTree bt->longest_back_nodes_chain_length(); // Returns the maximum number of back nodes visited in a traversal of the
+                                       // BlockTree this is an upper bound for the maximum number of back nodes visited
+                                       // in any access query
+int number_of_leaves = 0;
 bt->info_access(i, number_of_leaves); // Returns the character at position i.
                                       // Additionally, adds the number of leaves (1 LeafBlock + some BackBlocks)